-This is the story of how American Nina came to live in many places in Spain as an English teacher.
-You can follow Nina's journey on her website A World of Dresses or on Instagram, Facebook or Twitter.
+This is the story of how American Nina came to travel and teach English in Spain.
+You can follow Nina’s journey on her website A World of Dresses or on Instagram, Facebook, or Twitter.

 That moment was like a breath of fresh air.
 You see, I had just moved to Granada, Spain a week ago and the search for a flat was harder than I had anticipated.
 Since Granada is a university town, everyone was looking for a place in September.